sw1sh/QuantumPotatoChips/typst/main.typ

 #set heading(numbering: none)

 = Acknowledgement
 Computational aspects of this paper (e.g., mathematical derivation of formulas and visualizations) were done in the version 14.0 of the Wolfram Language.
 We also extensively used the Wolfram quantum framework, which a library of functionalities to perform symbolic and numeric quantum computation in the discrete finite-dimensional vector space.
+We thank James Wiles from Wolfram Institute, for his valuable comments on an early draft of our work.

 #pagebreak()
 // add style to handle multireference cite